 "Yes!
 Help us!
 Help us!"
-Wolfgang and Jill yell.
+Wolfgang and Jill yell together.

-Rafaella picks up her pace as she steps through the dark and GLURP!
+Hearing the two voices, Rafaella picks up her pace as she steps through the dark.
+Then GLURP!
 Rafaella sinks into the pit.

-Jill, Wolfgang, and Rafaella all end up spending several hours in the quicksand pit, during which they receive severe injuries from cold and exposure.
+Jill, Wolfgang, and Rafaella all end up spending several hours in the quicksand pit, during which they receive severe bodily injuries from cold and exposure.